robotics-ETF/xarm6-etf-lab/README.md

 https://github.com/user-attachments/assets/31c04b23-9b33-44bb-94c2-37a41180de98

-## 5.6 Test demo 6 (task planning using planners from RPMPLv2 library and using cameras)
+## 5.6 Test task planning using planners from RPMPLv2 library while using cameras
 ```
 # In the new tab type:
 cd ~/xarm6-etf-lab